tarantool/doc/doc/2.1/reference/reference_lua/decimal.rst

 .. _decimal-abs:

-.. function:: abs(string-or-number-or-decimal)
+.. function:: abs(string-or-number-or-decimal-number)

     Returns absolute value of a decimal number.
     For example if a is -1 then ``decimal.abs(a)`` returns 1.

 .. _decimal-exp:

-.. function:: exp(string-or-number-or-decimal)
+.. function:: exp(string-or-number-or-decimal-number)

     Returns *e* raised to the power of a decimal number.
     For example if a is 1 then ``decimal.exp(a)`` returns